The University is accredited by the Higher Learning Commission.

 In addition to the University's regular admission process, there is a separate admission process for a student to be admitted as a music major.
 For further information, visit the School of Music.

-Note: In addition to the music major (listed above), the School of Music offers a music minor and a general music teaching minor.
+Note: In addition to the music major (listed above), the School of Music offers a music minor, a music industry studies minor, and a general music teaching minor.
 A certificate program is available in piano pedagogy.
 Also offered are a music liberal arts major, a music composition major, a music education major, and a music performance major.

 In 1978, long before other universities had begun to recognize the viability of career training for the music industry, Indiana State University established an undergraduate degree program specifically for that industry.
 Today, this program has grown to become one of the most highly regarded and successful in the United States.